Land Use Petition Process

 Land use petitions are formal requests to local government authorities or planning departments for changes in how a specific piece of land or property can be used or developed.

-Land Use Petition Process For Rezonings, Special Land Use Permits And Comprehensive Plan Amendments
+Land Use Petition Process for Rezonings, Special Land Use Permits and Comprehensive Plan Amendments

 1